 Beginning with students admitted in 2016, each Ph.D. student must successfully complete an experiential research training experience or residency as a requirement for graduation.
 Full-time Ph.D. students who are funded research fellows meet this requirement through their research fellowship activities.
 All Ph.D. students must complete this requirement prior to submission of the Ph.D. dissertation proposal.
 The purpose of the research residency is to provide the student with an in-depth hands-on research experience and to enhance their socialization into the role of a Ph.D.-prepared nurse researcher.
-For students who are not research fellows, the research residency must include a minimum of 150 hours of experiential research learning activities.
+For students who are not funded by a university fellowship, the research residency must include a minimum of 150 hours of experiential research learning activities.
 Examples of appropriate activities include, but are not limited to, development of an IRB application, instrument design, data collection, data analysis, development and/or presentation of research results at a conference or in a publication.
 These types of experiential learning activities, when undertaken in the role of Research Fellow or Research Assistant, may be counted toward the research residency requirement.
 Prior research experiences may be counted toward the research residency requirement through portfolio review.
 Students, with the help of their advisor and/or research supervisor, will identify specific learning objectives, activities and timetable for completion of their research residencies.
-The advisor and/or research supervisor and Associate Dean of Graduate Programs must approve the student's plan prior to beginning any residency-related activities.
+The advisor and/or research supervisor.
+Associate Dean of Academic Affairs and Faculty Development, and the Ph.D. program director must approve the student's plan prior to beginning any residency-related activities.
 A copy of the approved plan will be placed in the student's file.
 Students will be assigned to research fellowship supervisors who can provide appropriate research opportunities.